Learn

 History

 The Graham Blackwood Marina of 102 berths was opened in 1985, with a further 28 berths being added in 1987.
-In 2016 the Roy Barkas Marina Extension was opened with 136 state of the art floating berths.
+In 2016 the Roy Barkas Marina Extension was opened with 136 state of the art floating berths with an addition 10 berths added in 2013.

-Since the turn of the century, the DSS has completed a number of major projects, including building a floating jetty for Sailability, replacing one of its existing jetties, constructing a new trailer boat launching ramp, and completing major bar and clubhouse refurbishments.
-The club has continually looked to the future, with a general committee and staff dedicated to improving the on-water and clubhouse experience for current members and future generations.
+Since the turn of the century, the Squadron has completed a number of major projects, including building a floating jetty for Sailability, replacing one of its existing jetties, constructing a new trailer boat launching ramp, and completing major bar and clubhouse refurbishments.
+The club has continually looked to the future, with a Board and staff dedicated to improving the on-water and clubhouse experience for current members and future generations.

-Marina Amenity Block opened consisting of 5 bathrooms including 2 with all ability facilities.
-Laundry facility also installed.
+Marina Amenity Block opened consisting of 5 bathrooms including 2 with all ability facilities and laundry facility with an investment of $528,000.

 2022